FreeCAD/FreeCAD/src/Tools/typing/README.md

 adjacent input is authoritative for the Python conversion shape at those boundaries.
 Focused tests should accompany each new conversion family.

+### C++-Registered Properties

+Properties registered through C++ `ADD_PROPERTY(...)` calls are exposed by the Python wrapper's dynamic property lookup rather than by direct PyCXX binding members. `stubgen/cpp_properties.py` discovers those registrations, matches them with the C++ property members, resolves their Python conversion contracts, and adds the resulting getter/setter pairs to the generated public class stubs.
+The source-adjacent binding stubs therefore stay focused on directly bound members; a manually declared dynamic property should be removed once this pipeline covers it.

+Property conversion metadata remains source-adjacent to the owning module in `PropertyPythonContracts.pyi` files.
+The App catalog supplies shared conversion aliases, while module catalogs describe workbench-specific wrapper types such as Part shapes, Mesh objects, and Sketcher constraints.
+Properties whose owner has no public binding, or whose conversion depends on optional external support such as VTK's Python wrappers, are intentionally left out instead of being guessed.
+Generation reports discovered and emitted property counts together with categorized diagnostics and a few source examples for skipped cases.
+Existing declarations are treated as conflicts rather than silently masking generated properties.

 ### Python Bootstrap Exports

 The Python-defined bootstrap API is kept beside the compatibility-sensitive